SelfieDogCoin (SELFIE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SelfieDogCoin Historical Price

-According to the latest data gathered on SelfieDogCoin live price page, the current price of SelfieDogCoin is 0.00239109USD.
-The circulating supply of SelfieDogCoin(SELFIE) is 999.74M SELFIE , giving it a market capitalization of $2.39M.
+According to the latest data gathered on SelfieDogCoin live price page, the current price of SelfieDogCoin is 0.00169863USD.
+The circulating supply of SelfieDogCoin(SELFIE) is 999.73M SELFIE , giving it a market capitalization of $1.70M.

 The SelfieDogCoin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SELFIE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.